ibericode/mailchimp-for-wordpress/readme.txt

 **Fixes**

-- Dropdown fields with special characters were not properly passed to MailChimp.
+- Dropdown fields with special characters were not properly passed to Mailchimp.
-- Interest groups with an all-numeric ID were not properly passed to MailChimp.
+- Interest groups with an all-numeric ID were not properly passed to Mailchimp.

 **Improvements**